LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Operators/Conversions/Explicit/NamedCasts/Static.md

     Convert to rvalue references.
     Convert enum class values into integers or floating-point values.
     Convert any type to void, evaluating and discarding the value.

+void func(int) {}

+int main()
+{
+	int i = 0x7fff; // Max pos value = 32767
+	long l;
+	float f;

+	// (1) Typical castless conversions:
+	l = i;
+	f = i;

+	// Also works:
+	l = static_cast<long>(i);
+	f = static_cast<float>(i);
+	3 : The C in C++ 183

+	// (2) Narrowing conversions:
+	i = l; // May lose digits
+	i = f;	   // May lose info

+	// Says "I know," eliminates warnings:
+	i = static_cast<int>(l);
+	i = static_cast<int>(f);
+	char c = static_cast<char>(i);

+	// (3) Forcing a conversion from void* :
+	void *vp = &i;

+	// Old way produces a dangerous conversion: float *fp = (float *)vp;

+	// The new way is equally dangerous: fp = static_cast<float *>(vp);

+	// (4) Implicit type conversions, normally performed by the compiler: double d = 0.0;
+	int x = d;				   // Automatic type conversion x = static_cast<int>(d);   // More explicit
+	func(d);				   // Automatic type conversion
+	func(static_cast<int>(d)); // More explicit
+}

+In Section (1), you see the kinds of conversions you’re used to doing in C, with or without a cast.
+Promoting from an int to a long or float is not a problem because the latter can always hold every value that an int can contain.
+Although it’s unnecessary, you can use static_castto highlight these promotions.

+Converting back the other way is shown in (2).
+Here, you can lose data because an int is not as “wide” as a long or a float; it won’t hold numbers of the same size.
+Thus these are called narrowing conversions.
+The compiler will still perform these, but will often give you a warning.
+You can eliminate this warning and indicate that you really did mean it using a cast.

+Assigning from a void* is not allowed without a cast in C++ (unlike C), as seen in (3).
+This is dangerous and requires that programmers know what they’re doing.
+The static_cast, at least, is easier to locate than the old standard cast when you’re hunting for bugs.

+Section (4) of the program shows the kinds of implicit type conversions that are normally performed automatically by the compiler.
+These are automatic and require no casting, but again static_casthighlights the action in case you want to make it clear what’s happening or hunt for it later.

 static_cast